 A Portland, Maine nonprofit executive, world traveler, avid snow boarder, expert flyfisherman and family man does, in fact, need some time in his workshop to relax and clear his mind.
-When he heads down to his basement shop and flips on the lights, he likes to make vintage-style signs for family, friends and associates.
+When he heads into his workshop, he likes to make vintage-style signs for family, friends and associates.
 Working with his hands keeps him happily occupied for hours, just as it does me.
 He schedules his precious shop time in advance and looks forward to firing up the table saw the same way he looks forward to a weekend road trip to the mountain to shred the slopes with his son.
 Rod Vogel happens to be my brother, and he has respectfully adopted his own love and passion for creating vintage-style signs.